Metallic state in bosonic systems with continuously degenerate minima: Conclusion

 \section{Conclusion}

-In this paper we deduced the phase diagram of a dilute, homogeneous, pseudospin-$\half$ bosonic system in the presence of weak, short-range, repulsive interaction, and Rashba spin-orbit coupling (SOC).
+In this paper we deduced the phase diagram of dilute, homogeneous, weakly interacting bosonic systems which host a continuously degenerate single-particle dispersion minima.
+As a concrete example we considered a pseudospin-$\half$ bosonic system in the presence of weak, short-range, spin-independent repulsive interaction, and Rashba spin-orbit coupling (SOC).
 We take advantage of the one-dimensional dynamics along the radial direction to develop a multidimensional bosonization scheme, which allows for an unbiased non-perturbative analysis of the low energy behavior.
 We show that at weak coupling a symmetric critical state (the Rashba-Luttinger liquid or RLL) is realized through a combined effect of SOC and interaction.
 The RLL phase is characterized by quasi long-range order with non-universal scaling exponents, and a $T$-linear specific heat.
-Within a tree-level scaling analysis the RLL is found to be stable at weak coupling.
-Strengthening of the SOC or the interaction at fixed density enhances various charge density wave (CDW) fluctuations which eventually destabilizes the RLL.
-The dominant instability drives the system to a CDW state with a wavevector whose magnitude is controlled by the ratio of the mean density of bosons and the spin-orbit coupling strength, $\rho_{\od} \equiv \bar \rho/\kap$.
+While the RLL state is nominally degenerate with both plane-wave and stripe-ordered condensates, it has the virtue of lending itself to a systematic stability analysis.
+In particular, within a tree-level scaling analysis the RLL is found to be stable at weak coupling.
+Strengthening of the SOC or the interaction at a fixed density enhances various charge density wave (CDW) fluctuations which eventually destabilizes the RLL.
+The dominant instability drives the system to a CDW state with a wave vector whose magnitude is controlled by the ratio of the mean density of bosons and the spin-orbit coupling strength, $\rho_{\od} \equiv \bar \rho/\kap$.
 We summarize our main results through the phase diagram in \fig{fig:phase-diag}, and deduce the asymptotic form of the phase boundary.
-We note that more conventional CDWs with wavevectors of magnitude $\sim \kap$ \cite{Wang2010,Zhai2015} are subdominant instabilities, and become relevant further away from the phase boundary on the symmetry broken side of the phase diagram.
+We note that more conventional CDWs with wave vectors of magnitude $\sim \kap$ \cite{Wang2010,Zhai2015, Gopalakrishnan2013} are subdominant instabilities, and become relevant further away from the phase boundary on the symmetry broken side of the phase diagram.
+Furthermore, since the RLL is a symmetric state that is introduced at an intermediate energy, it can be considered as a `parent state', out of which a symmetry broken state may emerge at lower energies.
+Interestingly, a BEC is an unlikely candidate for such a symmetry broken state due to an absence of condensation energy gain.